XSecurity/XSecurity/checker/README.md

 ##### FEATURE LIST
 _____________________________

-These are the supported vulnerabilities as of the moment.
+These are the supported vulnerabilities.
 - Insecure NSUserDefaults Usage
 - Unencrypted Data in plist File
 - Insecure Permanent Credential Storage